 Have you ever seen the instruction “Wash before use” on packaged fruit?
 There is a good reason for this instruction.

 Different people manually handle most fruits and vegetables before they reach the shop.
 Fruit and vegetables naturally have germs, but add a food handler that might be infected with germs such as Staphylococcus Aures into the mix and you might end up with food poisoning if you do not wash your fresh produce before use.
-Especially if you are not going to cook it.
-For example, produce you are going to use for your famous table salad.
+Especially if you are not going to cook it, for example, produce you will use for your famous table salad.

 You also find loose fruits and vegetables on supermarket shelves.
 If you are concerned about a food handler or two, you should be even more concerned about shoppers poking, touching, picking up and smelling these produce for freshness.
 If they are not happy with what they see, they put it back for the next person to take home.
 We all do it!